tabman83/personal-heating-manager/README.md

-# personal-heater-manager
+# personal-heating-manager
-A personal heater manager system with Arduino and Raspberry Pi.
+A personal heating manager system with Arduino and Raspberry Pi.

 ## Prerequisites